davidgma/fresh-food-old-version/doc/S350 alcohol.md

 ## Alcohol

-Alcohol isn't banned on the diet and I drink it myself in extreme moderation.
+Alcohol isn't banned on the diet and I drink it myself in moderation.
 But this is more because I really like it than because it's safe from a histamine point of view - it isn't.
 All low histamine diets advise against alcohol.

 So alcohol isn't recommended at all.